ia6382/ia6382/README.md

 ## About (me)

-:man_student: Recent graduate living in Slovenia
+:office: Software engineer living in Slovenia

 :scroll: MSc in Computer Science from the University of Ljubljana